alshawi78/Chapter_5_Malicious-URL-detector/README.md

 3- Anonymous URL that need to be veryfied

 The code will compaire URLs to both databases to find out if it is malicious or not.
+We use the Append code to add URLs that is not known if they are malicious or not to the termprary file which we will call anonymous URLs.